SUBODH-sys/Emotion_Detection_System/README.md

 *dataset link: https://www.kaggle.com/datasets/msambare/fer2013

 ## Features
 ### Image Upload
 - Users can upload an image from their local device.
 ### Emotion Prediction
 - The application predicts the emotion displayed in the uploaded image using a pre-trained CNN model.
 ### User-Friendly Interface
 - A clean and intuitive desktop interface built with Tkinter.
 ### Emotion Examples
 - Displays examples of different emotions below the main interface for reference.

+## Technologies Used
+### Python
+- For building the application and training the model.
+### Tkinter
+- For creating the graphical user interface.
+### TensorFlow/Keras
+- For developing and training the CNN model for emotion detection.
+### OpenCV
+- For image processing.
+### PIL (Python Imaging Library)
+- For handling image files.